DECnet

 DECnet is a suite of network protocols created by Digital Equipment Corporation.
 Originally released in 1975 in order to connect two PDP-11 minicomputers, it evolved into one of the first peer-to-peer network architectures, thus transforming DEC into a networking powerhouse in the 1980s.
 Initially built with three layers, it later (1982) evolved into a seven-layer OSI-compliant networking protocol.

 DECnet was built right into the DEC flagship operating system OpenVMS since its inception.
-Later Digital ported it to Ultrix, as well as Apple Macintosh and IBM PC running variants of DOS and Microsoft Windows under the name DEC Pathworks, allowing these systems to connect to DECnet networks of VAX machines as terminal nodes.
+Later Digital ported it to Ultrix, OSF/1 (later Tru64) as well as Macintosh and IBM PC compatibles running variants of MS-DOS, OS/2, and Windows under the name PATHWORKS, allowing these systems to connect to DECnet networks of VAX machines as terminal nodes.

 While the DECnet protocols were designed entirely by Digital Equipment Corporation, DECnet Phase II (and later) were open standards with published specifications, and several implementations were developed outside DEC, including ones for FreeBSD and Linux.
-DECnet code in the Linux kernel was marked as orphaned on February 18, 2010.
+DECnet code in the Linux kernel was marked as orphaned on February 18, 2010 and removed August 22, 2022.

 Evolution

 DECnet refers to a specific set of hardware and software networking products which implement the DIGITAL Network Architecture (DNA).
-The DIGITAL Network Architecture has a set of documents which define the network architecture in general, state the specifications for each layer of the architecture, and describe the protocols which operate within each layer.
+This architecture is set out in a number of documents which define the network architecture in general, state the specifications for each layer of the architecture, and describe the protocols which operate within each layer.
 Although network protocol analyzer tools tend to categorize all protocols from DIGITAL as "DECnet", strictly speaking, non-routed DIGITAL protocols such as LAT, SCS, AMDS, LAST/LAD are not DECnet protocols and are not part of the DIGITAL Network Architecture.

 To trace the evolution of DECnet is to trace the development of DNA.
 The beginnings of DNA were in the early 1970s.
 DIGITAL published its first DNA specification at about the same time that IBM announced its Systems Network Architecture (SNA).
 Since that time, development of DNA has evolved through the following phases: